Health Maintenance and Prevention

 - Scrotal problems

 - Testicular lumps or pain

 - Hair loss

 - Birth Control and Contraceptive Options

 - For longer-acting contraceptive methods such as IUDs or Nexplanon implant insertion, appointments can be made at Stanford Hospital and Clinics, Palo Alto Medical Foundation (Sutter), and Menlo Clinic.

 - Emergency contraception (morning-after pill) or consult with a nurse.

 - Pre-conception care: If you are considering a pregnancy, please schedule a visit with a Vaden clinician to make sure any medical needs get addressed before conceiving including immunizations and dental needs.
 Do not try to get pregnant without being on a folic acid supplement to prevent neural tube defects such as spina bifida as these defects occur very early in pregnancy – often before the pregnancy is known.
 If you are pregnant, do not take any prescription or over-the-counter medications, or supplements before checking with a clinician.
 Do not smoke anything, vape, or use alcohol.

 - Pregnancy Options: If you have an unplanned pregnancy, make an appointment with a health care provider in Medical Services to discuss your options.
 Counseling and Psychological Services staff are also available to assist and support you.
 Call 650-498-2336, ext.
 1, for Medical Services or ext.
 2 for Counseling and Psychological Services.
 You can also schedule an appointment on the web at the VadenPatient portal.
-Once your pregnancy has been confirmed, if you decide to continue the pregnancy or have an abortion, we will provide you with a referral.

 - Stanford Hospital & Clinics Gynecology Clinic: 650.498.5280